Frequently Asked Questions

 add remove

-You don't need to be fit or strong to complete the challenge, but if you're not sure, it is best chat to a suitably qualified health professional.
+You don't need to be fit or strong to complete the Challenge, but if you're not sure, it is best to chat to a suitably qualified health professional.

-To break it up, there are 3 rest days (every Sunday) within the 23-day event to give you a chance to rest those muscles for the coming week.
+To break it up, there are two rest days (every Sunday) within the 18-day Challenge to give you a chance to rest those muscles for the coming week.

 Can I bank more than the day's push-up target?